-You can always override the group settings for a user by clicking on that user in the User Manager, and then selecting toggling the group icon to the right of the setting to the user icon.
-Once you have toggled to the user setting, select your setting different from the group value and click 'Update User'.
+You can override the primary group settings for a user.
+Click on that user in the User Manager, and then click on the group icon (gray with two heads) to the right of the setting to the user icon.
+Once you have toggled to the user setting (blue with one head), select the desired setting different from the group value and click 'Update User'.
 You can revert back to the group setting by clicking on the user icon and toggling it back to the group icon.